fish-ball/django-fullclean/README.md

 In order to prevent problems, django-fullclean ignores the Session model.
 If you are not using Django's built-in Session model, use the `FULLCLEAN_SESSION_MODEL` setting to provide the correct model for django-fullclean to ignore.
-For instance, if you are using the `user_session` package, you would add the following to your settings.py file:
+For instance, if you are using the `user_sessions` package, you would add the following to your settings.py file:

     FULLCLEAN_SESSION_MODEL = 'user_sessions.models.Session'